-Aberrant situation: A gene fusion is indicated by one separate orange signal, one separate green signal, and two orange/green fusion signals.
-Three green signals and two orange signals are the result of a translocation affecting the MECOM gene region (see Fig. 2).
+Aberrant situation: A gene fusion is indicated by one separate orange signal, one separate green signal, and one orange/green fusion signal (see Fig. 2).

 Overlapping signals may appear as yellow signals.

 Fig. 2: Expected results in normal and aberrant nuclei